Château Branaire-Ducru Saint-Julien 2025 - 4ème Grand Cru Classé (Primeurs)

 About the estate:

-This estate, located directly across from Château Beychevelle, has been completely revitalized by the Maroteaux family, who purchased it in 1988.
-The wine, produced from plots spread throughout the appellation, requires meticulous blending, a task carried out by a highly skilled team.
+This estate, located directly across from Château Beychevelle, was completely taken over by the Maroteaux family, who purchased it in 1988.
+The wine, produced from vineyards spread throughout the appellation, requires meticulous blending—a task carried out by a highly skilled team.
 Its consistency is exemplary, as is that of the second wine, Duluc.

 Decanter